 Trained SARRC clinicians will run the Sibshops sessions to help support long-lasting sibling relationships.

 Who can attend?
-Sibshops at SARRC are offered to sibs of individuals with autism in the 7-13-year-old age range.
+Sibshops at SARRC are offered to sibs of individuals with autism in the 7 to 13-year-old age range.

 What happens at a Sibshop?
 Fun!
-Sibshops have between 8-10 activities that include physical games, opportunities for group discussions, crafts, and dinner!
+Sibshops have between various activities that include fun games, opportunities for group discussions, and crafts!